adamancini/docker-traefikee-refarch/readme.md

     name: <^>traefikee-license<^^>
 ```

-under the `command:` key, replace the rest of the variable prompts with appropriate values for your environment and change `--timeout=120` to `--timeout=600`
+Under the `command:` key, replace the rest of the variable prompts with appropriate values for your environment and change `--timeout=120` to `--timeout=600`
 ```
     command:
       - "bootstrap"